piercefreeman/iceaxe/README.md

 vanilla SELECT/INSERT/UPDATEs.
 These should be natively supported by your ORM.
 If you're writing _really_ complex queries, these are better done by hand so you can see exactly what SQL will be run.

-Iceaxe is in early alpha.
+Iceaxe is used in production at several companies.
 It's also an independent project.
 It's compatible with the [Mountaineer](https://github.com/piercefreeman/mountaineer) ecosystem, but you can use it in whatever project and web framework you're using.

 ## Installation